ME-ICA/tedana/docs/approach.rst

 `````````
 The next step is an attempt to remove noise from the data.
 This process can be
 broadly seperated into three steps: **decomposition, metric calculation** and
 **component selection**.
-Decomposition reduces the diemnstionality of the
+Decomposition reduces the dimensionality of the
 optimally combined data using PCA and then an ICA.
 Metrics which highlights the
 TE-dependence or indepence are derived from these components.
 Component selection
 uses these metrics in order to identify components that should be kept in the data